-The monitoring results will be provided to Argyll and Bute Council as required by the planning conditions, should the Proposed Development receive consent.
+The monitoring results will be provided to SBC as required by the planning conditions, should the Proposed Development receive consent.

-Pollution Incident Response
+8.7 Pollution Incident Response

-This OCEMP includes a PPP which outlines the mitigation measures to be applied during day-to-day construction activities to reduce the risk of pollution events occurring.
+This outline construction phase.
+Should pollution be detected during a monitoring visit, the ECoW will do the CEMP includes a PPP which outlines the mitigation measures to be applied during day-to-day construction activities to reduce the risk of pollution events occurring.
 The PPP also includes the procedure to be followed in the event of a pollution incident in the PIP.
-These plans should remain in force throughout the construction phase.
-Should pollution be detected during a monitoring visit, the ECoW will do the following.
+These plans should remain in force throughout the following.

-- Alert the site manager. - Follow the contamination upstream to try and find its source. - Determine the extent of the pollution and whether it is ongoing. - If the source is from construction activity, this should be discussed with the Contractor and Applicant to agree remedial action. - Additional water sampling may be undertaken to assist in determining the extent of the pollution. - The findings should be recorded through field notes and photographs, together with notes to explain the follow-up actions undertaken. - Significant events must be reported to SEPA.
+- Alert the site manager. - Follow the contamination upstream to try and find its source. - Determine the extent of the pollution and whether it is ongoing. - If the source is from construction activity, this should be discussed with the contractor and Applicant to agree remedial action. - Additional water sampling may be undertaken to assist in determining the extent of the pollution. - The findings should be recorded through field notes and photographs, together with notes to explain the follow-up actions undertaken. - Significant events must be reported to SEPA.

-Emergency Response
+8.8 Emergency Response